 - Bats carry bat mites.
 These are often mistaken for bed bugs and improperly treated by other pest control companies.

-How To Remove Bats From Your Bradenton Home
+How To Remove Bats From Your Bradenton Or Sarasota Home

 To legally, safely, and thoroughly remove bats from your home, you need the help of the experts at Rodent Solutions.
 Not only do we have the knowledge and experience to eliminate your bat infestation in a way that preserves the life of the bats, but we also have the skills necessary to sanitize the area in order to neutralize harmful pathogens and to seal your home to prevent future infestations.
 If bats are in your house, contact Rodent Solutions today.

 How small of an opening do bats need to get in?

 Bats can squeeze through gaps as small as 3/16 of an inch.

 Metal roofs and chimneys are known to attract bats.
 Gaps and holes along the structure may also provide ample opportunity for bats looking for roosting sites.

 What are common signs of a bat infestation?

 Oddly enough, bat infestations are often misdiagnosed as rodent problems.
 In fact, many homeowners who find droppings on their porch assume they have a rodent issue but bats frequently roost on porches in our region.
 Other signs of a bat infestation include:

 Seeing bats fly in through ridge cap, oil stains at entry and exit points, urine running down walls, droppings falling from the ceiling, bat guano and urine accumulating in the attic, high pitched squeaking sounds